TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/uib-brand-css.md

 For screen widths below 600px, the labels are moved above the inputs.

+## Navigation menus

+Basic nav menu formatting is including via the `nav` tag.
+Including basic horizontal menu (`nav.horizontal` class) formatting.
+Assumes list embedded in a nav tag and that the list has correct aria roles set.

+## Lists

+* `.checklist` - designed to work with custom bullet lists using the following types or similar.
+* `li.check`/`li.completed`, `li.uncheck`/`li.unstarted`, `li.started` Use these bullets respectively: ✅, ❌, ✔️.
+Specifies `font-family: var(--emoji-fonts);`

 ## Tables

 * Tables are bordered (using collapsed borders).
 The colour for the table border is `--text3`.
 Inner borders use `--surface4`.
 The table has a top & bottom margin of 1rem.